 - Authorization to Live and Work: LPRs have the right to live and work in the United States.
 They can pursue employment and education opportunities without the need for additional visas or work permits.

 - Permanent Residency: The term “permanent” indicates that LPR status is not temporary, unlike nonimmigrant visas.
-However, it can be lost if the individual fails to maintain certain requirements or engages in activities that violate their immigration status.
+While the LPR card (or “green card”) does expire and need to be renewed, the underlying resident status does not expire.
+However, LPR status can be lost if the individual fails to maintain certain requirements or engages in activities that violate their immigration status.

 - Path to Citizenship: While LPRs have the right to live in the U.S. indefinitely, they may also have the option to apply for U.S. citizenship through a process called naturalization after meeting certain eligibility criteria.

 Obtaining Lawful Permanent Resident status is typically a multistep process that involves sponsorship by a family member or employer, as well as meeting specific eligibility criteria.
-Asylees and refugees may also apply to become LPRs.
+Certain other types of lawful status also offer pathways to applying for LPR status (e.g., asylum and refugee status, VAWA, U & T visas, and Special Immigrant Juvenile Status).
 It’s important for individuals with LPR status to be aware of the requirements for maintaining their status and to consider the potential benefits of pursuing U.S. citizenship.

-Deferred Action for Childhood Arrivals (DACA) is a program established in 2012 which permits certain individuals who were brought to the United States while under the age of 16 and who have resided continuously in the United States since June 15, 2007, to remain in the United States and work lawfully for at least two years, so long as they have no significant criminal record and have graduated high school or college or received a degree equivalent.
-It does not confer any path to permanent legal status and requires renewal every two years.
+Deferred Action for Childhood Arrivals (DACA) is a program established in 2012 which permits certain individuals who were brought to the United States while under the age of 16 and who have resided continuously in the United States since June 15, 2007, to remain in the United States and obtain a work permit, so long as they have no significant criminal record and have graduated high school or college or received an equivalent degree.
+DACA does not confer any path to permanent legal status and requires renewal every two years.
 In 2017, the Trump administration attempted to end DACA, but this action was challenged in court.
 In June 2020, the Supreme Court ruled that the administration’s attempt to terminate the program was unlawful.
 The Trump administration subsequently tried to impose new limits on DACA, but this action was also challenged in court and a federal judge in New York ordered the administration to set aside the newly imposed limits.
 Separately, a federal judge in Texas ruled that DACA was unlawful and that no new, first-time applications should be accepted.
 In January 2021, President Biden issued a memorandum reaffirming the federal government’s commitment to DACA and pledging to appeal the Texas ruling.

-Some undocumented immigrants enter the United States without going through official ports of entry or inspection by immigration authorities (known as EWI, entered without inspection).
-This could involve crossing the border without authorization, either by land, sea, or air.
+Some undocumented immigrants enter the United States without authorization, and without passing through an official port of entry and being inspected by immigration authorities (this is known as “entering without inspection” or “entering EWI”).
+Someone who enters the U.S. EWI might cross the border by land, sea, or air.

 Undocumented immigrants do not have legal immigration status in the United States.
 They are not authorized to work, and they can be subject to detention and removal (deportation) proceedings if discovered by immigration enforcement agencies.